 Together, we protected rare and vulnerable coastal forests and wetlands at Quennell Lake on Vancouver Island forever.
-With our supporters, The Nature Trust of BC raised $340,000 to protect 136.8 acres of Quennell Lake’s ecologically significant land near Nanaimo.
+With our supporters and generous funding from our partners at MapleCross, The Nature Trust of BC raised $340,000 to protect 136.8 acres of Quennell Lake’s ecologically significant land near Nanaimo.

 Why is protecting quennell lake – Maplecross forest so important?